Vallarta Real Estate Information 101

 What is the MLS system in Vallarta?

-There are few systems in the region providing MLS service, one of the first and the longest running in Mexico, comprising two systems, Multi-List Vallarta (for the resale market) and Multi-Dev Vallarta (for developers), can be found at www.mlsvallarta.com, www.mlsnayarit.com or www.vallartarealestateguide.com and on many real estate company websites.
+There are few systems in the region providing MLS service, one of the first and the longest running in Mexico, which combines properties for sale by both individual homeowners and real estate developers that can be found at www.mlsvallarta.com, www.mlsnayarit.com.
+There is a second site that provides information just on real estate developments at www.vallartarealestateguide.com.
 The real estate association AMPI also has an MLS system, which can be viewed at www.vallartanayaritmls.com.

 Can I actually own land in Mexico?

 Yes.
 Although the restricted zone specified in the Mexican Constitution prohibits a foreigner from acquiring direct ownership of land within 100 kilometers along the border or 50 kilometers along the coast, you can obtain all the rights of ownership in the restricted zone via a bank trust known as a fideicomiso.
 Since Vallarta lies within this zone, you need to use a trust here if you are not Mexican, but for all intents and purposes, it’s just like getting title.

 Because of the restriction mentioned above, a buyer can request a Mexican bank of his choice to act as a trustee on his behalf.
 The fideicomiso (trust) can be established for a maximum term of 50 years and can be automatically renewed for another 50-year period.
 The title is transferable to any other party.
 The bank becomes the legal owner of the property for the exclusive use of the buyer/beneficiary, who has all the benefits of a direct owner.

 What other ways can I find information about real estate in this area?